ntomlin7/AssemblyGame/README.md

 # AssemblyGame
-An interactive guessing game programmed in assembly, using the Marie Sim interface.
+An interactive guessing game programmed in assembly, using the Marie Sim computer architecture simulator.